Bunny sitting with plant

 rabbit

-The Vet Clinic describes itself as an independently owned practice that uses fear-free techniques.
+The Vet Clinic (Mill Road Vets) describes itself as an independently owned practice that uses fear-free techniques.
 Based on the website and recent reviews, it appears set up for routine preventative care (health checks, vaccinations, microchipping) as well as diagnostics, with owners also mentioning acupuncture and support around end-of-life decisions.
 Reviewers repeatedly highlight appointments that don’t feel rushed (“Lisa really listens… and takes her time”), and one owner describes being given “all the time in the world” to say goodbye during euthanasia, including help with decision-making.

 Page 18 of 72